louisvillemetro-innovation/Dockless-Open-Data/README.md

 The last 5 columns are used just for anonymizing the data later, in step 4 below.

-**Note no trip line/polyline data is being stored, and no provider information**
+**Note no trip line/polyline data is being stored, and no provider information**.

 When inserting from MDS into *DocklessOpenData*, use the following SQL for formatting values: